offcial17/SustainEarth/README.md

 To use the application, follow these steps:

 1. Run the Streamlit application.
-2. Upload a CSV file with the following format: ID, Problem, Solution.
+2. Upload a CSV file with the following format: ID, Problem, Solution followed by the Problem ID or enter manually a single set of problem and solution.
-3. The application will evaluate each idea and display the result.
+3. The application will evaluate the idea and display the result.

 ## Contributing